zciecielag/zciecielag/README.md

 * I'm a software enginner with a <b>Bachelor of Engineering (BE)</b> in Computer Science 👩‍💻
 * I develop <b>web applications</b> and <b>games</b>
-* I'm primarily interested in making and participating in projects that have a <b>tangible, positive</b> impact on their users and potentially the broader society
 * I speak <b>Polish</b> and <b>English</b> fluently (certified C2 level), as well as a little <b>French</b> and <b>Japanese</b>

 <h2>💻 What I use</h2>